salsha-t/MyRecipes/README.md

 5. Implement a share feature to allow users to share content.

 ## Technology and Tools
-Proyek ini merupakan proyek Android native yang dibangun dengan bahasa Kotlin.
-Proyek ini memanfaatkan beberapa library, antara lain:
+This project is a native Android project built using Kotlin.
+It utilizes several libraries, including:
-- Glide: Untuk pemrosesan gambar.
+- Glide: For image processing.
-- RecyclerView: Untuk menampilkan data dalam bentuk list.
+- RecyclerView: For displaying data in a list format.
-- CircleImageView: Untuk menampilkan gambar dalam format lingkaran.
+- CircleImageView: For displaying images in a circular format.
-- Material3: Untuk mendukung penerapan desain antarmuka yang modern dan responsif.
+- Material3: To support the implementation of a modern and responsive user interface design